 Syntax Description destination IP address of the host or network.
 An IP alias or a host name that can be resolved through DNS can also be used. gateway IP address or alias of the gateway router.
-Defaults The default is destination .
-If the destination is not the active default gateway, the actual destination is the default.
-Command Types Switch command.
+Defaults The default is the default. destination.
+If the destination is not the active default gateway, the actual destination is Command Types Switch comma and.
 Command Modes Privileged.
-Examples This example shows how to delete the routing table entries using the clear ip route command: Console> (enable) clear ip route 134.12.3.0 elvis Route deleted.
-Console> (enable) Related Commands set ip route clear kerberos clients mandatory clear kerberos clients mandatory
+Examples This example s shows how to delete the routing table entries using the clear ip route command: · able) clear ip route 134.12.3.0 elvis Related Commands set ip route show ip route clear kerberos clients mandatory clear kerberos clients mandatory